ClockworkNet/craft-inspector/README.md

+This is a Craft 3 compatible fork of https://github.com/amacneil/craft-inspector  It is not intended to be backward compatible with Craft 2.x.

 # Inspector Plugin for Craft CMS

 This plugin adds a helpful `inspect` method to your Craft templates.
 This will help you